 - What puts our scraper in a geometric class of its own is its triangular shape.
 Six edges guarantee that there’s always a sharp edge to scrape excess wax from your base.
 A scraping notch ensures your board’s edges remain free of excess drippage or waxy buildup.

 Here’s one with a different shape!
 This makes it handy when packing or even keeping in your pocket (though I would avoid this due to the risk of falls).
-I keep one of these in my snowboard bag at all times.

 - Triangle shape makes it easier to hold.